cielalallaa/cielalallaa/README.md

 I aim to:

 * 💻 Improve my web and software development skills
-* 🎨 Develop my UI/UX and design skills
+* 🎨 Improve my UI/UX and design skills
 * 🚀 Build real-world applications and projects
 * 🤝 Gain experience through teamwork and collaboration
 * 📚 Continuously learn new technologies and development tools